-Reentry Meeting Before your child will be admitted back to GPA, he or she must sit before a panel with their parent or guardian for a Reentry Hearing.
+Reentry Meeting Before your child will be admitted back to GPA, they must sit before a panel with their parent or guardian for a Reentry Hearing.
 Your child must be in full GPA uniform at the hearing.
 The panel will at a minimum consist of the director or designee, a teacher and a support staff member.
 This panel will determine whether or not your child is prepared to return to class.

-The decision to readmit a student after suspension will depend upon the student's ability to demonstrate his or her readiness.
+The decision to readmit a student after suspension will depend upon the student's ability to demonstrate their readiness.
 This will be done through an essay (minimum five paragraphs) that includes the following:

-- An apology to any children and adults who have been impacted by the behavior that resulted in the suspension - A reflection on the GPA values that were compromised by the behavior - Why your child wants to be a student at GPA - An explanation of specific steps that are being taken to correct the behavior, prevent reoccurrence, and make things right loss of privileges and/or further consequences.
+- An apology to any children and adults who have been impacted by the behavior that resulted in the suspension - A reflection on the GPA values that were compromised by the behavior - Why your child wants to be a student at GPA - An explanation of specific steps that are being taken to correct the behavior, prevent reoccurrence, and make things right

-After listening to your child read the essay, the panel will deliberate and determine whether or not he or she is truly prepared to return to school and adhere to the GPA Student Handbook.
+After listening to your child read the essay, the panel will deliberate and determine whether or not they are truly prepared to return to school and adhere to the GPA Student Handbook.
 It is advisable to review this plan with your child prior to coming before the panel.
-Once your child has been granted reentry, he or she may return to school once the suspension is completed.
+Once your child has been granted reentry, they may return to school once the suspension is completed.

 Any conditions that were agreed upon at the reentry hearing must be strictly adhered to.
-Failure to adhere to reentry conditions could result in
+Failure to adhere to reentry conditions could result in loss of privileges and/or further consequences.